anhvir/c102/README.md

 =======
 Today's Lab:

-Open a web browser tab, navigate to LMS and scroll don to the content of this week's workshop.
+Open a web browser tab, navigate to LMS and scroll down to the content of this week's workshop.
 Then:
   * Check that you understand the workshop discussions
   * See if you still have any questions, including questions related